Lumos-1: On Autoregressive Video Generation with Discrete Diffusion from a Unified Model Perspective: Experiments

 \subsection{Comparison with Other Methods on Visual Generation}

 \textbf{Text-to-image generation.} We compare \method with competitive image generation methods in~\cref{tab:t2i_geneval}.
-Compared with diffusion models, we observe that \method outperforms models of similar sizes by a margin (\textit{e.g.}, SD-XL~\cite{2023SDXL}) and is even on par with FLUX~\cite{flux2024}.
-Compared with autoregressive models, we observe that \method is on par with EMU3~\cite{wang2024emu3}, while being significantly more efficient due to the discrete diffusion inference. \method achieves superior results in terms of position and attribute binding, demonstrating excellent language understanding and vision-language alignment even without textual pre-training.
+Compared with diffusion models, we observe that \method outperforms competitive models (\textit{e.g.}, SD-XL~\cite{2023SDXL} and FLUX~\cite{flux2024}) using continuous or discrete tokenizers by a clear margin, even if \method only uses a discrete tokenizer.
+Compared with autoregressive models, we observe that \method outperforms EMU3~\cite{wang2024emu3}, Fluid~\cite{fan2024fluid} and Lumina-mGPT series~\cite{xin2025lumina-mGPT-2,liu2024Lumina-mGPT}, while using substantially fewer training images and retaining a small model. \method achieves superior results in terms of position and attribute binding, demonstrating excellent language understanding and vision-language alignment even without textual pre-training.
+We also observe that with a small-scale supervised fine-tuning using high-quality data, the performance can be largely boosted on GenEval, especially on challenging metrics like position and attribute binding.

 \textbf{Image-to-video generation.} Thanks to the autoregressive nature of \method, we can perform image-to-video generation by specifying the first frame, although we did not specifically train on this task.
 Results are listed in~\cref{tab:i2v_vbench}. \method outperforms the popular VideoCrafter-I2V model and is on par with the leading COSMOS-Video2World model, which uses substantially more data (100M$>$10M) and training resources (10000 H100s$>$48 H20s), demonstrating the promising performance of \method.